WeblateOrg/weblate/docs/admin/upgrade.rst

 * There is change in ``DEFAULT_THROTTLE_CLASSES`` setting to allow reporting of rate limiting in the API.
 * There are some new and updated requirements.
 * There is a change in :setting:`django:INSTALLED_APPS`.
-* The :ref:`deepl` machine translation now defaults to v2 API, you might need to adjust :setting:`MT_DEEPL_API_VERSION` in case your current DeepL subscription does not support that.
+* The :ref:`deepl` machine translation now defaults to v2 API.
+The ``MT_DEEPL_API_VERSION`` setting has been removed in Version 4.7.
+You might need to adjust the new :setting:`MT_DEEPL_API_URL` in case your current DeepL subscription does not support that.

 .. seealso:: :ref:`generic-upgrade-instructions`